leonardoce/leonardoce-jekill/_posts/2014-02-16-iliad-lession-three.markdown

 To attach out widget to the application we will add an instance variable to the application class to store the widget instance:

-dget**.
 Every page server by the Iliad framework is composed by widgets, as widget are written on the page as HTML tags.
 A widget is: